HIGHLIGHTS

 Last year’s situation was straightforward: both the (3a) and (3a) Pro shared the same chipset, making the regular (3a) the smarter buy.
 The Pro variant wasn’t bad, but it existed mainly for people who wanted good cameras.

 This year is different.
 The (4a) Pro steps up with the Snapdragon 7 Gen 4, while the (4a) uses the Snapdragon 7s Gen 4.
-Paired with 8GB or 12GB of RAM, the Pro delivers noticeably better performance.
-The 8GB variant offers 128GB or 256GB storage, while the 12GB model maxes out at 256GB.
+This time, the phone is only available with 12GB RAM and 256GB storage in Nepal.
+I would have loved to see an 8GB variant with a lower price tag arrive, but alas!

 Battery capacity remains the same across both the Phone (4a) and Phone (4a) Pro at 5,400mAh, but that’s the Indian version.
-We will likely get the international variant, which is capped at a respectable 5,080mAh.
+We are getting the international variant, which is capped at a respectable 5,080mAh.
 Sadly, wireless charging is still missing.

 For optics, the 50MP main camera and 8MP ultrawide remain unchanged.
 However, the 50MP periscope telephoto can now zoom up to 3.5x optically.
 That said, there are a few compromises.
 The sensor size has been reduced to 1/2.75″ from 1/1.95″, and the aperture now sits at ƒ/2.88, a noticeable downgrade from ƒ/2.6.